Asjad188/LMS/README.md

 # LMS
-Restaurant managment system There is a ZIP file you have to EXTRACT first then in RMS folder there is a DATABASE file named FINAL DATABASE step 1: extract the folder step 2: open the project RMS in your NETBEANS step 3: open Xampp and Import the file Named FINAL DATABSE step 4: include the Jar files and drivers! you are all done!
+Library managment system There is a ZIP file you have to EXTRACT first then in LMS folder there is a Code file step 1: extract the folder step 2: open the project LMS in your NETBEANS IDE step 3: open Xampp and Create DataBase step 4: include the Jar files and drivers! you are all done!